saber-hq/docs/docs/developing/registry.md

 - `currency`: the currency category of the pool, all uppercase.
 A pool generally only trades against other pools with the same currency.
 - `lpToken`: token information of the LP token.
 - `plotKey`: Deprecated.
 This is the key of the Plot in the old Saber farming system.
-- `swap`: The swap config and state.
+- `swap`: The pool config and state.
 - `quarry`: Key of the [Quarry](https://quarry.so) associated with the official Saber liquidity mining program.